 Several years ago I settled on a gravity filter as the best way to provide water for a group.
 Gravity filters aren’t prone to mechanical failure like pump filters and are less fussy than chemical treatment.
 The only serious limitation is the filter element.
 Typical glass fiber filter elements slowed down to a trickle after ten or fifteen gallons of filtering.

 The Sawyer 3-way water filter employs hollow membrane technology derived from kidney dialysis.
 The hollow fiber filter provides free flowing filtration and is able to withstand back washing so the filter can be reused.

 I purchased three of the Sawyer 3-Way water filter elements, refit our old gravity fed system and took them on our week-long canoe trip.
-After a week of trouble-free filtering for three different crews (about 40 gallons during the week for each group of nine) convinced me these are the best filters I have ever used.
+A week of trouble-free filtering for three different crews (about 40 gallons during the week for each group of nine) convinced me these are the best filters I have ever used.
 The Sawyer 3-Way worked like a champ.
 As each day passed I monitored the filter’s performance and it didn’t seem to slow down.
 Truth be told I was a little worried we had done something wrong because the filter seemed to flow too fast!
-Be sure to check out the video for an idea of just how well the filter works.
+Check out the video for an idea of just how well the filter works.